caksoylar/keymap-drawer/KEYMAP_SPEC.md

     `keymap-drawer` assumes rotation around the key center and layout helper assumes rotation around the top left of the key.
     For this reason it is recommended to explicitly specify `rx`, `ry` fields if `r` is specified.
 You might also want to omit the fields besides `x`, `y`, `r`, `rx` and `ry` in your final JSON since they won't be used by `keymap-drawer`.

+### ZMK physical layout specification

+This is the [official ZMK format](https://zmk.dev/docs/development/hardware-integration/physical-layouts) for specifying physical layouts, which are written in devicetree format and included in keyboard definitions.
+It lets you specify multiple "layouts" per keyboard corresponding to different devicetree nodes to support physical variations, similar to QMK format.
+The fields to specify each layout are described in the docs linked.

+ZMK physical layouts in devicetree files can be specified via either in the command line or under this field definition as key-value pairs:

+- **`dts_layout`** (equivalent to `-d`/`--dts-layout` on the command line):
+  Specifies the path to a local devicetree file containing ZMK physical layouts.

+  _Example:_ `layout: {dts_layout: my_keyboard-layouts.dtsi}`

+- **`layout_name`** (equivalent to `-l`/`--layout-name` on the command line):
+  This argument is shared with the QMK options and when used with `dts_layout`, specifies the node label for in the devicetree ZMK physical layouts file to be used for display.
+  Defaults to first one specified if not used.

+  _Example:_ `layout: {dts_layout: path/to/kyria-layouts.dtsi, layout_name: splitkb_kyria_5col_layout}`

 ### Parametrized ortholinear layout specification